Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Results

-To further probe the correlation between our data-driven, substrate scope-informed embeddings and chemical reactivity, we embarked on a comparative analysis employing established reactivity descriptors\cite{santiago2018predictive} calculated with first-principle quantum calculations\cite{kohn1996density}.
-We analyze a set of 762 aryl halides comprising of 500 of the most frequently appearing aryl halides from our dataset and 262 monosubstituted aryl halides with functional groups sourced from a Hammett constant table\cite{hansch1991survey}.
+To further investigate the connection between our data-driven, substrate scope-informed embeddings and chemical reactivity, we calculated and visualized established reactivity descriptors\cite{santiago2018predictive} calculated with first-principle quantum calculations\cite{kohn1996density} in the embedding space.
+We encode a set of 762 aryl halides comprising of 500 of the most frequently appearing aryl halides from our dataset and 262 monosubstituted aryl halides with functional groups sourced from a Hammett constant table\cite{hansch1991survey}.
 We calculated reactivity descriptors using Gaussian 16\cite{g16} and auto-qchem\cite{zuranski2022auto}, with a particular focus on local atomic properties at the aromatic carbon bonded to the halogen, as our contrastive learning approach is designed to learn reactivity localized to the C--X motif, rather than molecule-level properties.
-Subsequent t-SNE projection mapping of this aryl halide set, as illustrated in Figure \ref{fig:correlation}A, revealed that molecules positioned closely in the embedding space exhibited similar values of these atom-level reactivity descriptors.
+Subsequent t-SNE projection mapping of this aryl halide set, as illustrated in Figure \ref{fig:visualization}B, revealed that molecules positioned closely in the embedding space exhibited similar values of these atom-level reactivity descriptors.
 While the strongest differentiator is the identity of the halogen, more subtle patterns within each halide class can be seen.

-To provide a more quantitative perspective of consistency, we trained simple (linear) machine learning models to predict various reactivity descriptors using the ContraScope embeddings as input features.
-We compare model performance using our embeddings, widely-used molecular descriptors\cite{ashton2002identification} or fingerprints\cite{rogers2010extended}, and embeddings from two other popular pre-trained deep learning models.
-One is the same GIN architecture but pre-trained with a common attribute masking task (AttrMask)\cite{hu2020strategies}, and another is a state-of-the-art chemical language model (ChemGPT)\cite{frey2023neural}.
-The regression performance of embeddings learned through substrate scope contrastive learning was comparable to, and often exceeded, these other representations (\ref{fig:correlation}B).
-As expected, these correlations are weaker for molecule-level features (Figure~\ref{fig:r_2_globals}).
-Moreover, we also observe a stronger ability to predict reactivity descriptors starting from our embeddings in data-limited regimes (Figure \ref{fig:correlation}C), highlighting the effectiveness of our pre-training strategy.

-While these descriptors are all computable and do not truly need to be predicted from other molecular representations, these results illustrate a proof-of-concept for fine-tuning on reactivity-related tasks.
-The success of our purely data-driven approach, rooted in substrate scope selection, underscores the overlooked value of the human bias inherent in substrate scope tables, which unlocks a new information source for chemical reactivity modeling.